shawn1m/overture/README.md

           }
         }
         ```
++ DohEnabled(Experimental): Enable DNS over HTTP server using `DebugHTTPAddress` above with url path `/dns-query`.
+DNS over HTTPS server can be easily achieved helping by other web server software like caddy or nginx.
 + DNS: You can specify multiple DNS upstream servers here.
     + Name: This field is only used for logging.
     + Address: Same as BindAddress.